Sid-ah/Azure-OpenAI-Realtime-Dotnet/README.md

 This project demonstrates the integration between a React frontend and a .NET API backend to create a real-time voice chat application using Azure OpenAI's Realtime API.
 The application utilizes WebRTC for bidirectional audio communication and showcases streaming responses from Azure OpenAI's GPT-4o models.

 The backend supports answering questions using data stored in a SQL database through Natural Language to SQL (NL2SQL) capabilities.
-The current implementation uses NBA sports data, but the system can be adapted to any domain by updating the database content and the prompt templates.
+This version ships with Formula One race statistics spanning the last decade (2014–2023), including grand prix winners for major circuits like Austin, Miami, Jeddah, and Singapore.
+The system can be adapted to any domain by updating the database content and the prompt templates.

 > **Note:** This project uses Azure OpenAI's Realtime API (preview), which provides low-latency, streaming interactions with Azure OpenAI models.